Android Gets New Anti-Spoofing Feature to Make Bio

 Fingerprint, face or IRIS technology are a part of the system of biometric authentication.
 These features simplify the process of unlocking a device and several applications.
 Not only are they quick, but they ensure security as well. biometric systems certainly aren’t infallible.
 There have been several instances in the past wherein the biometric scanners fell victims to spoofing attacks.
 In fact, it is quite easy to fool these security systems.

 So, Google’s announcement of an anti-spoofing feature will improve the security of these biometric features that are available on Android.
-Also, this enhanced feature will enable the app developers to seamlessly integrate these new safety feature into the apps while ensuring that the user’s data stays safe.
+Also, this enhanced feature will enable the app developers to seamlessly integrate this new safety feature into the apps while ensuring that the user’s data stays safe.

 At present, the authentication system on Android uses two different metrics and they are FAR (False Reject Rate) and FAR (False Accept Rate), along with different techniques of machine learning to gauge the accuracy as well as the precision of the input fed by the user.